 Designing web pages is all about building a brand that supports your messaging, and drives prospective customers down into the marketing funnel.
 From e-commerce to talent portfolios and B2B sites, the fundamentals vary but the marketing aspects remain the same.

-You now understand several different types of website elements, as well as the differences between the main 3 types of web pages.
+You now understand several different types of website elements, as well as the differences between the main three types of web pages.
 You’re totally qualified to hop on WordPress and start making your own, but if you need to hire a designer, that’s okay too.